claudioc/node-htmx-ts-starter-kit/README.md

 You also have `npm lint` and `npm build`.

+## Use it

+Some options:

+- Download the latest archive from [Github releases](https://github.com/claudioc/node-htmx-ts-starter-kit/releases) or from the "Code" button in the repository main page
+- Clone the repo, and then `rm -rf` its `.git` directory (github doesn't support `git archive` and git doesn't have a `export` command like svn does)

 ## Deployment

 This is on you.
 I own a small VPS and I run all my projects from there.